learn-co-curriculum/probability-density-functions-lab/README.md

 # Import required libraries
 import numpy as np
-import matplotlib.pyplot as plt plt.style.use('ggplot')
+import matplotlib.pyplot as plt
+# plt.style.use('ggplot')
 import pandas as pd
+import seaborn as sns
 ```

 ## Import the data, and calculate the mean and the standard deviation